 1. Furnished Finder

 This website is dedicated to travel nurses and other traveling professionals.
-The property owners understand most contracts are around 3 months in length and require a minimum of a 30-day stay.
+The property owners understand most contracts are around 3 months long and require a minimum of a 30-day stay.
 These aren’t for quick weekend trips.
-There is a mix of apartments, hotels, private rooms, and entire houses for rent.
-You can search for your specific area and budget and communicate directly with the property owner.

-Pros: Choosing your living arrangement on a site that is trusted by nurses.
+Pros: Choosing your living arrangement on a site trusted by nurses.
 Utilities, internet, and laundry are usually included.
 You can often live in style in rustic cabins, a contemporary city apartment, or with luxurious amenities like resort-style pools.

 2. Airbnb

-Most people are familiar with or have utilized Airbnb for vacations.
-I’ve used AirBnB myself for travel assignments and booked private rooms, garage lofts, condos, and entire mountain houses.
 I’m lucky I’ve never had a poor experience and only excellent hosts.
 Hosts will often agree to a lower monthly rate if you contact them directly and tell them your situation (don’t ever tell them how much you make!)
 They can send you a private rate through messaging.

 3. Extended-Stay Hotels